davidmarip/CS3-DS4002/README.md

-# Which US Airline Is Most Likely to Make You Late?
+# Airline Scorecard: Which US Airline Is Most Likely to Make You Late?
 ### A DS4002 Case Study by David Marip

 ## Hook and Rubric Documents